espocrm/documentation/docs/administration/config-params.md

 * eventAssignedUserIsAttendeeDisabled – `false` – If set *true*, then assigned user won't be automatically added to an attendee list (for meetings and calls);
 * eventInvitationForceSystemSmtp – `false` – To send invitation emails from system SMTP (otherwise a user's personal account can be used); as of v7.3;
+* busyRangesMaxRange – A max timeline range on which free/busy slots are displayed on the Scheduler panel.

 ### Attachments